 This lightweight, portable device quickly measures your Blood’s SpO2 oxygen, pulse rate and pulse strength.

 Simply place your finger inside the antimicrobial vinyl sensor and have these vital measurements instantly displayed on a a large digital red LED screen.
 Designed and Tested to exceed FDA and CE standards, the device features a battery-saving automatic power off function and a heart rate bar graph.

 The oximeter comes with 2 AAA batteries, a nylon carrying case, a neck lanyard and a full one-year warranty.
 There is also a clear screen protector which can be removed before use.

 iHealth, the maker of fitness trackers, smart scales and smart blood pressure monitors, also sells an oximeter.

 The FDA approved device gives you gives you fast, accurate vital signs readings.
-You can track and view your blood oxygen level readings instantly on the device LCD display and through the iHealth MyVitals app from your smartphone.
+You can track and view measurements instantly on the device LCD display and via the iHealth MyVitals app.

 Simply charge your oximeter, download the iHealth app, and you’re ready to go.
 The iHealth Wireless Pulse Oximeter automatically detects your smartphone or tablet.

-The free iHealth MyVitals app automatically keeps a history of your data and gives you the option to share your information with a family member, doctor or caregiver.
-The smartphone app records and saves your data to the secure, HIPPA compliant iHealth cloud.
+The app also keeps a history of your data and gives you the option to share your information with a family member, doctor or caregiver.
 Each reading is evaluated and charted for a clear picture of your current level of wellness, and results are graphed against previous readings to track trends at a glance.